-Virtual platform for mental development 🧠
+Virtual platform for mental calculation development 🧠

 Multiplying efforts, not just numbers 😄

-Those who thought mathematics was for geniuses with a calculator in hand are mistaken.
+Those who thought mathematics was a thing for geniuses with a calculator in hand are wrong.
 In La Llosa de Ranes, students have discovered that adding 2+2 no longer requires raising a hand to ask for an app.
 Now they solve operations faster than their parents find the car keys.
 Of course, teachers warn: the only risk is that students start calculating the change at the supermarket before the cashier does.